Cables & Accessories

 How long a subwoofer cable do I need?

-Can I use a standard RCA cable instead of a dedicated subwoofer cable?
+Can I use a regular RCA audio cable instead of a dedicated subwoofer cable?

 Where to Buy